pawannn-perera/flower-classification-ml/README.md

 # Flower Classification App

 Welcome to the Flower Classification App!
-This application allows you to classify images of flowers into five categories using a pre-trained deep learning model.
+This application allows you to classify images of flowers into five categories.
 The model identifies the type of flower and provides confidence scores for each category.

 ## Features